JetBrains/intellij-sdk-docs/topics/reference_guide/themes/themes_extras.md

   In this example, the result is <path>Lightning.xml</path>.
 * See [Customizing Editor Scroll Bar Colors](#customizing-editor-scroll-bar-colors) to change the colors of editor scroll bars.

-### Incorporating the Editor Color Scheme in the Custom UI Theme
+### Incorporating the Editor Color Scheme in the Custom Theme

-The next step is to add the color scheme to the UI Theme plugin project:
+The next step is to add the color scheme to the theme plugin project:
 * Replace the default generated custom editor color scheme XML file (in this example, <path>theme_basics.xml</path>) in the project's <path>resources</path> folder with the exported custom editor color scheme.
   In this case, the action is to _replace_ <path>theme_basics.xml</path> with <path>Lightning.xml</path>.
-* In the UI Theme file (in this example <path>theme_basics.theme.json</path>), replace the name of the generated editor scheme file (<path>theme_basics.xml</path>) with the new (<path>Lightning.xml</path>) file name.
+* In the theme file (in this example <path>theme_basics.theme.json</path>), replace the name of the generated editor scheme file (<path>theme_basics.xml</path>) with the new (<path>Lightning.xml</path>) file name.
   The `key` is always "editorScheme".
   The `value` is the name of the editor color scheme file.

-The example below adds an editor scheme named "Lightning" to the _Theme Basics_ custom UI Theme:
+The example below adds an editor scheme named "Lightning" to the _Theme Basics_ custom theme:

 ```json
 {